 What Happens if Cookie Banners are not GDPR Compliant?

-So, what happens if your cookie banners do not align with privacy laws?
+So, what happens if your cookie banner (or cookie notice) do not align with privacy laws?

 Failure to comply with the GDPR can result in substantial penalties and fines.
 Violators will be prosecuted – and the regulatory authorities will likely inflict monetary consequences.
 While this can be intimidating, the fines can easily be avoided with proper cookie consent management.